Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

 \begin{remark} Both small block estimators are conservative, which raises the question of whether one is superior.
 The constant in front of each term of the bias of both estimators is of order $\nk^2/n^2$.
 Then we expect the bias of $\varestsbm$ to be less than the bias of $\varestsbp$ when the treatment effects of blocks of similar sizes are similar because the variance of impacts within blocks of a given size will be smaller than across all of the blocks.
 However, $\varestsbm$ has the drawback that it can only be used when we have at least two blocks of each small size.

-The improved potential performance of the first estimator when there is homogeneity within block sizes does suggest that we could group blocks in some other way if we had prior knowledge of which blocks were most similar.
-The first estimator relies on the blocks being equal size so the weights factor out of the sum to give the expression for the cross-block estimate of variation.
-But we could first subdivide our blocks based on some similarity measure and apply the second estimator to each group, combining the parts with the hybrid weighting approach.
-This could make the estimator less conservative while maintaining its validity.
+The improved potential performance of $\varestsbm$ when there is homogeneity within block sizes does suggest that we could group blocks in some other way if we had prior knowledge of which blocks were most similar.
+That is, $\varestsbm$ relies on the blocks being equal size so the weights factor out of the sum to give the expression for the cross-block estimate of variation.
+But we could first subdivide our blocks based on some similarity measure and apply $\varestsbp$ to each group, combining the parts with the hybrid weighting approach.
+This could make $\varestsbp$ less conservative while maintaining its validity.

+\cite{mukerjee2018using} create a general framework for a class of conservative Neyman variance estimators that extends to a variety of causal estimands and estimators in the finite sample context.
+Of our estimators, $\varestbkone$ is directly shown as an example in their paper, and $\varestsbm$ can be shown to fall under their framework as well, as we show in Supplementary Material~\ref{supp:muk_et_al_paper}.
+The hybrid of these two can then also be included.
+Interestingly, it appears that $\varestsbp$ does not fall within their framework, and instead we need to rely on our own methods and derivations.
+See Supplementary Material~\ref{supp:muk_et_al_paper} for more details on these connections.

-It is also worth considering the extent of conservatism of the estimators.
-For the case where all blocks are the same size, when we have blocks with $m$ control units and 1 treated unit, as $m$ increases the variance of the treatment effect estimator will decrease, as we are getting a more precise estimate for the control units.
+For our estimators, how conservative the estimators are may vary with blocks sizes.
+In the case where all blocks are the same size, when we have blocks with $m$ control units and 1 treated unit, as $m$ increases the variance of the treatment effect estimator will decrease, as we are getting a more precise estimate for the control units.
 However, the form of the bias of $\varestsbs$ remains the same.
-Therefore, with large $m$ the bias of $\varestsbs$ due to treatment heterogeneity becomes larger relative to the true variance.
+Therefore, with large $m$ the bias of $\varestsbs$ due to treatment effect heterogeneity becomes larger relative to the true variance.
 This intuition extends to the variable size case as well.
 In these cases alternative variance estimation strategies, such as discussed in Supplementary Material~\ref{append:var_est_alt}, may become more appealing.